chorhatarahuduketuri/How-to-pick-better-wine/README.md

 >Modeling wine preferences by data mining from physicochemical properties.
 In Decision Support Systems, Elsevier, 47(4):547-553, 2009.

 ## Objectives and assumptions
 My objectives are based around my own desire to have some ability to pick good quality wines.
 There's a lot of detailed information and sophisticated advice about this sort of thing available for anyone willing to use a search engine, but I thought 'why not see if ML can tell me anything?'
-As a secondary interest, I wanted to see how useful trees are for making explainable models.
+As a secondary interest, I wanted to see how useful decision trees are for making explainable models.
 #### Objectives
 I will frame the objectives of this analysis as the answers to questions.
 Those questions are:
 1. What are the most important factors in making good quality (6+) wine?
 (So I can pick good wines)